-With a personal commitment to equity in education that traces back to seeing his best friend not receive the same quality of education, even though he was just across the hall at the same school, Reid founded Equal Opportunity Schools to help schools develop systems to close achievement gaps and provide all students an equal opportunity to achieve their education goals.
+With a personal commitment to educational equity & excellence that traces back to seeing his best friend not receive the same quality of education he did, Reid founded Equal Opportunity Schools to help school leaders provide all students an equal opportunity to achieve their dreams.

 Reid is a respected writer and researcher on education.
 His summa cum laude thesis at Harvard, Our Latest Generation: The Civic Greatness of Young Americans, disputed the idea that young Americans are disengaged and apathetic, and traced political inequalities back to inequity in educational opportunities.
 It was awarded the Hoopes Prize for excellence.
 Reid also authored a paper for the Education Trust about the missing students problem.
-He received Stanford’s only 2010 Social Innovation Fellowship and is currently a Draper Richards Kaplan Entrepreneur and an Echoing Green Fellow.
+He received Stanford’s only 2010 Social Innovation Fellowship, was recognized by NewSchools Venture Fund as Entrepreneur of the Year, and is a Draper Richards Kaplan and an Echoing Green Fellow.

 At Harvard College, Reid earned his degree in Government as well as his teacher’s certification, and he has a Masters in Education and a Masters in Business Administration with a certificate in Public Administration from Stanford University.